-Here are top myths about smartphones that keep surfacing everywhere.
+Here are the top myths about smartphones that keep surfacing everywhere.

 1. More RAM Means High-Speed Performance

 This is most common when people ask me for smartphone recommendations.
-People need highest RAM just for high speed performance.
+People need the highest RAM just for high-speed performance.

 No. RAM is not the factor that decides the speed of your smartphone.
 That task belongs to processors.